The Northern Behavioral Health Region

 - Laura Yanez, Executive Director, NAMI Western Nevada

 - Obtain sustainable funding for current crisis stabilization and jail diversion programs (MOST, FASTT, CIT, and Carson Tahoe Mallory Crisis Center)

-- Increase behavioral health workforce with the capability to treat adults and youth
+- Increase behavioral health workforce with the capability to treat all ages across continuum

 - Increase access to treatment in all levels of care

 - Increase access to affordable and supported housing